Pentecostalism in Brazil

-Pentecostalism is the fastest-growing Christian denomination in Brazil.
-Pentecostalism has surged since the 1990s while the largest denomination, Roman Catholicism, has undergone in a decline.
+Pentecostalism is the fastest-growing Christian denomination in Brazil, with a community of believers in Pentecostal churches that has surged since the 1990s while the largest denomination, Roman Catholicism, has undergone a decline.
 At some points, churches were appearing as rapidly as one church per day.
 Pentecostalism in Brazil traces its roots to the Azusa Street Revival in 1906 in Los Angeles and, like Pentecostal movements in other countries, emphasizes a second act of grace following conversion that results in gifts of the Spirit such as glossolalia and healing.
+Despite a history dating only to the early 20th century, Pentecostalism became the dominant Protestant movement in Brazil by the late 20th century.
+Pentecostals have not formed a single unified church but comprise numerous denominations, including the Assemblies of God, Christian Congregation, Foursquare Gospel Church, Brazil for Christ, God is Love, and neo-Pentecostal groups such as the Universal Church of the Kingdom of God and New Life Church.
+These denominations exhibit minor doctrinal and organizational differences, target diverse social groups, and employ varied methods to achieve their goals.
+Many smaller Pentecostal denominations emerged primarily from internal splits within these major groups.
+Sociologists note that such fragmentation enhances Pentecostalism's competitiveness against traditional churches.
+The total number of Pentecostals in Brazil is estimated at 25.37 million.

 History

 Scholars organize the Pentecostal movement in Brazil into three types, or "waves", organized by both time periods and doctrinal shifts.
+There may be up to a hundred million Pentecostals in Brazil.